 - Complex code

 The trigger-based design uses databases and triggers to synchronize data.
 Tools play a small part in synchronizing data.
 The triggerless design uses binary logs to synchronize data.
 This method is flexible but complex.
 A triggerless tool must be registered as a replicating server, obtain the events of the original table, convert the events to SQL statements, and then execute the SQL statements to apply the events to the temporary table.
-Code of the triggerless tool incorporates handling methods for exceptions such as connection failures, replication latency, data type mismatch, inappropriate load on applications, and other uncontrollable exceptions.
+The code of the triggerless tool incorporates handling methods for exceptions such as connection failures, replication latency, data type mismatch, inappropriate load on applications, and other uncontrollable exceptions.
 Therefore, the triggerless tool has a larger codebase and more complex logic for concurrency control.

 - High network traffic

 Compared with the trigger-based design where data is processed within a database, the triggerless design uses binary logs to capture changes to the original table and applies the recorded changes to the temporary table.
 This consumes traffic between hosts and occupies MySQL processes.
-In addition, to ensure robust and stable code logic, the code must be rigorously developed and bountiful tests must be carried out.
+In addition, to ensure robust and stable code logic, the code must be rigorously developed, and bountiful tests must be carried out.
 Despite the preceding challenges, the triggerless design provides substantial benefits.
 For example, you can specify when to exchange the names of the temporary and original tables.
 You can manage the process of data replication and implement throttling.